-Okay, I realize this isn’t a “house”, but we weren’t really sure what else to call it.
+Okay, we realize this isn’t a “house”, but we weren’t really sure what else to call it.
 Plus it’s not actually gingerbread, it’s just graham crackers… so… “Gaming Dice Shaped Graham Cracker Structure”?
 That doesn’t sound as good.
 Anyway.

 The Gingerbread D20 is a patience-trying project.
 Consider yourself warned.
 It is hard to the get the angles right, hard to get the shape to stay formed correctly, hard to get the icing to go on/stay straight, and hard to not eat while you’re making it.
 But after all of the frustration (and snacking), we kinda love it so wanted to share anyway.

 First get some graham crackers from your s’mores stash.
 Graham crackers are really easy to cut – you just use a butter knife (or other lightly serrated edge) to score the cracker about halfway through, then snap it.